adamghill/coltrane/docs/source/index.md

 # Introduction

 `coltrane` is a content site framework that harnesses the power of Django without the hassle.
-It can be used to generate a static site for easy serving of HTML files, or as an opinionated Django package to render markdown.
+It can be used to generate a static site for easy serving of HTML files or as an opinionated Django package to render markdown.

 ## Features